cuberite/cuberite.github.io/news/_posts/2019-12-01-cuberite-newsletter-2019.md

 Cuberite Development
 -----------------

-In addition to smaller bug fixes and cleanups, these are a few notable changes to Cuberite since the end of 2017:
+In addition to smaller bug fixes and cleanups, here are a few notable changes to Cuberite since the end of 2017:

  - [#4017](https://github.com/cuberite/cuberite/pull/4017): Improve rain simulation
  - [#4041](https://github.com/cuberite/cuberite/pull/4041): Add support for Minecraft 1.12.2